Soha Daru MBPsS

 Professional body Membership

-I am a Registered Member (click here for certificate number) of the British Association for Counselling and Psychotherapy (BACP) and the British Psychological Society (BPS).
+I am a Registered Member of the British Psychological Society (BPS).

 I am an Integrative Psychological therapist/Counsellor, meaning that I draw from a range of therapies and approaches to suit your needs.
 Some of these are, Cognitive Behaviour Therapy, Person-centred therapy, Neuro-Linguistic Programming, Mindfulness, Transactional Analysis, and Gestalt Therapy.